 • Must be easy to clean

-The Egg Cart'n Chalet can house 8-12 chickens we have 10.
+The Egg Cart'n Chalet can house 8 to 12 chickens.
+We have 10.

 Lastly and one of the things we most overlooked aspects of owning a chicken coop is ease & efficiency of cleaning.
 The frame is aluminum the floor is 1″ perforated polypropylene.
 The entire unit can be powerwashed out to clean it.
 We LOVE this feature.
 SInce its portable we can simply wheel it on over to our hose and power wash it out OR we can roll it into our compost area and clean it out there and recycle the waste.